Language6 min read

 CLI Specialization

-Use -variant to select a concrete variant value at compile time.
+Use -variant to pin a concrete variant value at compile time.
+Repeat it to set each dimension of the selection.

 bash